Syno: Structured Synthesis for Neural Operators: Guided Search

 \subsection{MCTS-Based Search}

-Our search algorithm is based on MCTS.
+Our search algorithm is based on MCTS~\cite{coulom2007mcts, gaudel2010fuse, hsu2020mcts}.
 We formulate our search problem as a Markov decision process, where we transit from one partial pGraph to another in the search space, with the action space being the primitives.
 The final states are complete pGraphs.
 The optimization goal is operators with both high accuracy and high inference speed.
-Given that operators with high accuracy are much less than those with high speed, we set a hard upper limit for FLOPs and use accuracy as the reward for MCTS to guide it to learn how to find expressive operators within a given FLOPs budget.
-We record all MCTS samples and filter out operators with bad accuracy to obtain the final result.
+As the FLOPs of operators are much easier to compute than the inference accuracy which requires extensive training, we set a hard upper limit for FLOPs and use accuracy as the reward for MCTS to guide it to learn how to find expressive operators within a given FLOPs budget.
+We record all MCTS samples and filter out operators with bad accuracies to obtain the final result.